 STUDENT NEWS COLUMNS

-As a Student News columnist, I write columns for weekend editions on a five-week beat cycle.
-Exploring topics ranging from reading for pleasure to drug eduction to celebrating heritages, I hope to share my ideas with my community using the power of words on paper.
+As a Student News columnist for the San Mateo Daily Journal, I wrote columns for the weekend editions on a five-week beat cycle.
+Exploring topics ranging from drug eduction to celebrating heritages, I hoped to share my reflections and ideas with my community through the power of words on paper.
+During this internship, I also compiled weekly statements of police reports and managed SMDJ's Instagram account, tailoring content toward our target audience to increase social media and online engagement.

 April 8, 2023